satellite-image-deep-learning/techniques/README.md

 * [BlenderGIS](https://github.com/domlysz/BlenderGIS) could be used for synthetic data generation
 * [bifrost.ai](https://www.bifrost.ai/) -> simulated data service with geospatial output data formats

-# State of the art engineering
-* Compute and data storage are moving to the cloud.
-Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud
-* Google Earth Engine and Microsoft Planetary Computer are democratising access to massive compute platforms
-* No-code platforms and auto-ml are making ML techniques more accessible than ever
-* Custom hardware is being developed for rapid training and inferencing with deep learning models, both in the datacenter and at the edge
-* Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning are offering alternatives pathways
-* Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
-* Computer vision traditionally delivered high performance image processing on a CPU by using compiled languages like C++, as used by OpenCV for example.
-The advent of GPUs are changing the paradigm, with alternatives optimised for GPU being created, such as [Kornia](https://kornia.github.io/)
-* Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

 # Online platforms for analytics
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2)
 * [Pangeo](http://pangeo.io/index.html) -> There is no single software package called “pangeo”; rather, the Pangeo project serves as a coordination point between scientists, software, and computing infrastructure.
 Includes open source resources for parallel processing using Dask and Xarray.
 Pangeo recently announced their 2.0 goals: pivoting away from directly operating cloud-based JupyterHubs, and towards eductaion and research